Aerospace Component Manufacturing for Prototyping and Production

 What Materials Work Best for Aerospace Components?

 Titanium.
 Available through machining and metal 3d printing services, this lightweight and strong material offers excellent corrosion and temperature resistance.

 Aluminum.
 This metal’s high strength-to-weight ratio makes it a good candidate for housing and brackets that must support high loading.
+We offer both Aluminum 7075 T7—which can handle repeated stress cycles typical of aerospace components—and Aluminum 2024 T3—which offers high corrosion resistance critical to components exposed to harsh elements.
 Aluminum is available for both machined and 3D-printed parts.

 Inconel.
 This 3D-printed metal is a nickel chromium superalloy ideal for rocket engine components and other applications that require high-temperature resistance.